metalll/ios-simple-voice-app-tutorial/README.md

 - Some coding experience

 To run this code
+- run pod install in the project directory
 - Add your Sinch keys to CallScreenViewController.m
 - Tweet us @SinchDev if you have any questions!